 A: All billing is handled by the City of Portland, please reach out to Roger Koppy.
 More information can be found here.

 Phone: 503 865 2857

 A: Central Eastside Together includes 8 Zones: Zone Map

 - Zones 1 – 7 include Graffiti, Cleaning and Safety for All Services

 - Zone 8 includes Graffiti and Cleaning Services

 Q: I need a service done on my property, what do I do?

 A: Please visit our Central Eastside Together Services page for detailed information about requesting services.

 Q: Are there other ESDs in Portland?

 A: Yes.
 Downtown and Lloyd both have ESDs.
-However, because of the unique needs, demands and types of buildings and businesses in Central Eastside, Central Eastside Together is a different kind of ESD with innovative programs created specifically by Central Eastside for Central Eastside.
+Due to the unique needs, demands and types of buildings and businesses in Central Eastside, Central Eastside Together has innovative programs created specifically by Central Eastside for Central Eastside.